ansys/pyadditive-widgets/doc/source/getting_started/index.rst

 describing the transition from Python 2 to Python 3.

 Dependencies for PyAdditive-Widgets are automatically checked when packages are installed.
-Included in these dependencies are these projects:
+Included in the dependencies are these projects:

 * `ansys-additive-core <https://pypi.org/project/ansys-additive-core/>`_: PyAdditive is a Python client library for the `Ansys Additive`_ service.